Lex-Tyger Lobinger: Career

 Lobinger made his professional debut for Fortuna Düsseldorf in the 2.
 Bundesliga on 8 May 2021, coming on as a substitute in the 88th minute for Shinta Appelkamp.
 The home match finished as a 2–2 draw.

 On 1 July 2022, Lobinger signed with 1.
 FC Kaiserslautern.

+On 5 January 2024, Lobinger joined VfL Osnabrück on loan.

+On 25 June 2024, Lobinger signed for 3.
+Liga side Viktoria Köln.

 Personal life

-Lobinger is the son of pole vaulter Tim Lobinger and triple jumper Petra Lobinger née Laux, who both represented Germany at the Summer Olympic Games.
+Lobinger is the son of pole vaulter Tim Lobinger (1972–2023) and triple jumper Petra Lobinger née Laux, who both represented Germany at the Summer Olympic Games.